abinit/abinit/doc/tutorial/eph4zpr.md

    to speedup the calculation and decrease the memory required by the cache.

 4. Finally, use the $\kk$-point parallelism if there are enough CPUs available to boost the calculation.
-   Obviously, this kind of parallelism makes sense if you are computing QP corrections for sevaral $\kk$ points and the number of *np_kpt* MPI processes should be adjusted accordingly, Keep in mind, however, that each $\kk$-point has a different computational cost so load imbalance is expected.
+   Obviously, this kind of parallelism makes sense if you are computing QP corrections for several $\kk$ points and the number of *np_kpt* MPI processes should be adjusted accordingly, Keep in mind, however, that each $\kk$-point has a different computational cost so load imbalance is expected.

-Last but not least, remeber that setting [[boxcutmin]] to a value smaller than 2 will lead to a significant memory reduction.
+Last but not least, remember that setting [[boxcutmin]] to a value smaller than 2 (e.g. 1.1) will lead to a significant memory reduction.

 ### Estimating the ZPR with a generalized Fr\"ohlich model